 Initially, the Force Publique relied on mercenaries from beyond its borders to fill its ranks.
 These so-called ‘coastal volunteers’ (mainly Haoussas, Liberians, and Zanzibaris) were soon joined by indigenous recruits, until such time as annual levies virtually obviated the need for foreigners altogether (Deuxième Section de l’État-Major de la Force Publique, 1952).
 Throughout, preference for perceptibly loyal, reverent, and martial races – not dissimilar to British and French colonial recruitment practices – emerged (Military Report on the Congo Free State, 1904).
 Haoussas were supposedly ferocious in battle, while Bangalas were more deferential (Le Soir, 5 August 1955).
 The Batetela were particularly favoured until three mutinies in 1895, 1897, and 1901 compelled the Force Publique to focus its recruitment efforts beyond the Lualaba-Kasai region (Deuxième Section de l’État-Major de la Force Publique, 1952).
-Recruits were engaged for a period and trained along European lines.
+Recruits were engaged for a seven-year period and trained along European lines.
 Armed with the latest Albini precision rifles as well as Nordenfeldt and Krupp artillery pieces, they constituted a powerful military presence in the region.

 Nevertheless, the Force Publique still found it expedient to raise local auxiliaries to support their military operations.
 Autochthone chiefs, keen to benefit from co-operation with the Congo Free State (even if just temporarily) often provided thousands of men skilled in reconnaissance, pursuit, and local fighting methods.
 The Zappo-Zap and Ngongo Luteta’s former ‘Arab’ Batetela are two good examples of such mutually-beneficial relations – that is until Ngongo’s ill-advised summary execution for alleged atrocities in 1893 (Vincent, 2015; Draper, 2019).
 These allies not only helped to redress the inevitable numerical shortfall of the Force Publique but offered greater tactical and operational flexibility that complemented the rigidity of their own Europeanised native forces.
 Often more difficult to control, auxiliaries were given freer rein on expedition, conducting razzias and engaging in all manner of ‘dirty work’ that the Force Publique preferred to ignore (Marechal, 1992, p.
 234).
 In many ways, they served the same purpose as British and French native contingents in Asia and other parts of Africa and reflected an organic extenuation of what might be termed the irregular colonial military tradition (Spiers, 1992, p.
 295, pp. 317-318; Porch, 2013, p.
 20).

 These native forces were commanded by a handful of white officers and NCOs.
 The majority were, unsurprisingly, detached from the Belgian Army through the Institut Géographique Militaire, and benefitted from dual pay for the duration of their time in Africa.
-Although imperial service was strictly ‘ignored’ in terms of metropolitan seniority, ( the complexities of neutral Belgium loaning officers to a ‘foreign’ state), these men bore the unique distinction of having experienced active service, which did them no harm in the eyes of the king when it came to promotions (Draper, 2018, pp. 74-76).
+Although imperial service was strictly ‘ignored’ in terms of metropolitan seniority, (as is further evident in the complexities of neutral Belgium loaning officers to a ‘foreign’ state), these men bore the unique distinction of having experienced active service, which did them no harm in the eyes of the king when it came to promotions (Draper, 2018, pp. 74-76).
 For those wishing to escape the trammels of European society and the boredom of sleepy garrison towns in Belgium, the allure of adventure and advancement in the Congo proved difficult to ignore (Le Soir, 5 August 1955).

 In total, the Belgian Army furnished 648 officers and 1,612 NCOs to the Congo Free State between its founding in 1878 and its annexation by the Belgian government in 1908.
 Equally healthy smatterings of Scandinavians (126 officers and 25 NCOs between 1878 and 1914) and Italians (112 officers and 120 NCOs between 1885 and 1922), not to mention smaller numbers from elsewhere in Europe and the USA, completed its transnational composition (Gann & Duignan, 1979, pp. 60-61).